tulang-nb2022/data-eng-pipeline/README.md

 The transformation job will:
 - Build the Scala project using SBT
-- Read raw data from S3 using AWS CLI profile credentials
+- Read raw data from S3
 - Apply transformations using Spark
 - Write processed data back to S3 in Parquet format
 - Handle different data types (intraday, sentiment, indicators)